Thutmose I: Family

+Thutmose never called himself "Son of the King", hence is believed to be born in non-royal family, to a woman named Senseneb and an unknown father.
+There are unconfirmed speculations that his father might have been Ahmose Sapair, junior prince from Ahmose I's family, who - despite his seemingly low dynastic position - appears often on monuments from later 18th dynasty.

-It has been speculated that Thutmose's father was Amenhotep I. His mother, Senseneb, was of non-royal parentage and may have been a lesser wife or concubine.
-Queen Ahmose, who held the title of Great Royal Wife of Thutmose, was probably the daughter of Ahmose I and the sister of Amenhotep I; however, she was never called "king's daughter," so there is some doubt about this, and some historians believe that she was Thutmose's own sister.
-Assuming she was related to Amenhotep, it could be thought that she was married to Thutmose in order to guarantee succession.
-However, this is known not to be the case for two reasons.
-Firstly, Amenhotep's alabaster bark built at Karnak associates Amenhotep's name with Thutmose's name well before Amenhotep's death.
-Secondly, Thutmose's first-born son with Ahmose, Amenmose, was apparently born long before Thutmose's coronation.
+Thutmoses's wife, Queen Ahmose, who held the title of Great Royal Wife of Thutmose, was probably the daughter of Ahmose I and the sister of Amenhotep I; but she was never called "king's daughter," so there is some doubt about this, and some historians believe she was Thutmose's sister.
+Assuming she was related to Amenhotep, one might speculate that she was married to Thutmose in order to guarantee succession.
+This is known not to be the case for two reasons.
+First, Amenhotep's alabaster bark built at Karnak associates Amenhotep's name with Thutmose's name well before Amenhotep's death.
+Second, Thutmose's first-born son with Ahmose, Amenmose, was apparently born long before Thutmose's coronation.
 He can be seen on a stela from Thutmose's fourth regnal year hunting near Memphis, and he became the "great army-commander of his father" sometime before his death, which was no later than Thutmose's own death in his 12th regnal year.
 Thutmose had another son, Wadjmose, and two daughters, Hatshepsut and Nefrubity, by Ahmose.
 Wadjmose died before his father, and Nefrubity died as an infant.

-Thutmose had one son by another wife, Mutnofret.
-This son succeeded him as Thutmose II, whom Thutmose I married to his daughter, Hatshepsut.
-It was later recorded by Hatshepsut that Thutmose willed the kingship to both Thutmose II and Hatshepsut.
-However, this is considered to be propaganda by Hatshepsut's supporters to legitimise her claim to the throne when she later assumed power.
+Thutmose had also one son by his other wife, Mutnofret, who was likely a daughter of Ahmose I and a sister of Amenhotep I. This son succeeded him as Thutmose II, whom Thutmose I married to his daughter, Hatshepsut.
+It was later recorded by Hatshepsut that Thutmose willed the kingship to both Thutmose II and Hatshepsut, but this is considered propaganda by Hatshepsut's supporters to legitimise her claim to the throne when she later assumed power.

+Reign

 Dates and length of reign

 A heliacal rising of Sothis was recorded in the reign of Thutmose's predecessor, Amenhotep I, which has been dated to 1517 BC, assuming the observation was made at Thebes.
 The year of Amenhotep's death and Thutmose's subsequent coronation can be accordingly derived, and is dated to 1506 BC by most modern scholars.
-However, if the observation were made at either Heliopolis or Memphis, as a minority of scholars promote, Thutmose would have been crowned in 1526 BC.

-Manetho records that Thutmose I's reign lasted 12 Years and 9 Months (or 13 Years) as a certain Mephres in his Epitome.
+But if the observation were made at either Heliopolis or Memphis, as a minority of scholars argue, Thutmose would have been crowned in 1526 BC.
+Manetho records that Thutmose I's reign lasted 12 years and 9 months (or 13 years) as a certain Mephres in his Epitome.
 This data is supported by two dated inscriptions from Years 8 and 9 of his reign bearing his cartouche found inscribed on a stone block in Karnak.
-Accordingly, Thutmose is usually given a reign from 1506 BC to 1493 BC in the low chronology, but a minority of scholars would date him from 1526 BC to 1513 BC.
+Accordingly, Thutmose is usually given a reign from 1506 BC to 1493 BC (low chronology), but a minority of scholars date it from 1526 BC to 1513 BC (high chronology).